MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DlpComplianceRule.md

 ```

 ### -ExceptIfFromMemberOf
-The ExceptIfFromMemberOf parameter specifies an exception for the DLP rule that looks for senders' emails in the lists given as values to this parameter.
-You can give multiple lists to this parameter.
+The FromMemberOf parameter specifies an exception for the DLP rule that looks for messages sent by group members.
+You identify the group by its email address.

+You can enter multiple values separated by commas.
+If the values contain spaces or otherwise require quotation marks, use the following syntax: `"Value1","Value2",..."ValueN"`.

 ```yaml
 Type: SmtpAddress[]